TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 Such an "staff" QR code can be generated through an appropriate manipulation on the box (e.g., using a magnetic badge).

 1. to warn an employee that their workplace is a cluster:
-        As the risk analysis is local, it is sufficient to use a dedicated "extended presence range" mode in their Cléa application.
+        As the risk analysis is local, it is sufficient to use a dedicated "extended presence range" mode in their CL\'EA application.
 	The verification is then done based on this extended presence range starting from the scan time.
         However, an employee who has two disjoint working periods may be warned whereas the cluster corresponds to a non working period.
 	To address this issue, the employee can obtain more precise information from the application on the times when the location was declared as a cluster in order to perform a manual verification (the detailed information is anyway public).